zakaluka/blog/aoc/d2alternate.md

 _Code on [GitHub](https://github.com/zakaluka/fsaoc2016/blob/master/2/TwoAdjList.fsx)_

 As opposed to an edge list, an adjacency list takes a `Vertex`-centric approach to representing graphs.
-Many implementations of adjacency lists internally use a data structure like a hashmap or hastable, where the key is a `Vertex` and the value is a list of vertices (possibly with additional data) that the key can connect to.
+Many implementations of adjacency lists internally use a data structure like a hashmap or hashtable, where the key is a `Vertex` and the value is a list of vertices (possibly with additional data) that the key can connect to.

 For my implementation, I used two separate data structures to implement the adjacency lists - `dict` and `Map`.
 The keys are `Vertex` instances and the values are lists of `Edge`s.